dakrushel/Resume_MechanicShop/README.md

 The Appointments View allows the user to manage, search through, and view/edit/delete appointments in the system.
-For convenience, there are two appointment lists, one showing all upcoming appointments, and another showing appointments that are expired, helping the user to easily see any customers that may need to contacted to reschedule.
+For convenience, there are two appointment lists, one showing all upcoming appointments, and another showing appointments that are expired, helping the user to easily see any customers that may need to be contacted to reschedule.
 From this page you can take down information about the problem from the customer, as well as choose an appointment date, or reschedule an existing appointment.
 You can also add jobs to the appointment, which allows you to see an